d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 hence vulnerable to the associated fallacy.
 For now, we will put the philosophy aside and stick to more tangible issues.

-In this chapter, to give you some intuition, we’ll focus on a few factors that tend to influence the generalizability of a model class:
+In this section, to give you some intuition, we’ll focus on a few factors that tend to influence the generalizability of a model class: